 - Let the sunlight in: Keep blinds open during daylight hours and closed overnight.
 This is particularly helpful if you have South-facing windows.

-- Reverse your fans: Reverse your ceiling fans so that they turn toward the high side of the blades (clockwise for most fans), and keep them on a low setting.
+- Reverse your fans: Reverse your ceiling fans so that they turn toward the low side of the blades (clockwise for most fans), and keep them on a low setting.
 This causes airflow at the ceiling, where warm air tends to become stagnant and trapped.

 - Change air filters: Change the air filters at your return air ducts.
 This makes it easier for your heating ventilation and air conditioning (HVAC) system to circulate air.